bcgov/GDX-Analytics-Drupal-Snowplow/README.md

   Configure settings in Administration » Configuration » GDX Analytics Drupal Snowplow settings.

-  Use this Configuration page to set the collector environemnt, tracking script URI, and app ID.
+  Use this Configuration page to set the collector environment, tracking script URI, and app ID.

 ## Getting Help or Reporting an Issue